Author: Anusree KJ

 How to select the value of K in the KNN Algorithm?

-There is no defined way to determine the best value for "K".
-Hence, we need to try some values to find the best out of them.
+There is no defined way to determine the best value for "K." Hence, we need to try some values to find the best out of them.
 The most used and preferred value for K is 5.
-A very low value for K such as value 1 or 2, can be noisy and may lead to the effects of outliers in the model.
+A very low value for K, such as values 1 or 2, can be noisy and may lead to the effects of outliers in the model.